 - The post has already drifted down, either because it didn’t get many upvotes, because many posts have been published since then, or because it has a tag that you are penalizing as described above.

 Posts that focus on the EA community itself are given a "community" tag.
-By default, these posts will have a weighting of "-25" on the Forum's front page (see below), appearing only if they have a lot of upvotes.
-You can change how these posts are displayed by using...
+By default, these posts will have a weighting of "-25" on the Forum's front page.
+(See more.)
+You can change how these posts are displayed by customizing your Frontpage.

 “Personal blog” posts